openziti/ziti-doc/docusaurus/docs/guides/Local_Gateway/EdgeTunnel.md

 ![Diagram](/img/local_gw/LocalGW31.png)

-# 5.0 http Service Configuration
+## 5.0 http Service Configuration
+In the previous section, we showed how to configure a DNS based intercept via open-ziti.
 In this section, we going to show how to setup interception via IP address.
-In the previous section (3.2 Windows Client), we already setup the routing on windows to route the intercept traffic to local-tunnel node. (route add 172.16.240.129 mask 255.255.255.255 172.16.31.175)
+If you followed the instruction in the [3.2 Windows Client](#32-windows-client) section, the routing for the intercept traffic to local-tunnel node is ready set. (*route add 172.16.240.129 mask 255.255.255.255 172.16.31.175*)

-The service configuration are done on the controller.
-Login to the controller and connect to ziti cli first.
+We can login to the controller to perform the configurations.
 ```
 ssh <user>@68.183.139.122
 ```